backtracking/hashset/README.md

-# hashset
+# Hashset

-Sets as hash tables by Jean-Christophe Filliatre
+Sets as hash tables